Swedish Homes Scandinavian Homes

 villa skogshall 1884 gnesta sweden 25

-Just below the orchard runs a narrow country road with a few small neighboring houses.
+Just below the garden, there’s a narrow country road, along with a few small neighboring houses.

-I really liked this house.
+I absolutely fell in love with this house.
 What about you?

 Write A Comment